jacobhilton/tensorflow_exercises/char_rnn/README.md

 Python scripts to train a recurrent neural network on a corpus of text and generate new text based on the result.
-It uses using a character-level model and a stacked LSTM, with hyperparameters borrowed from [this](https://github.com/LaurentMazare/tensorflow-ocaml/tree/master/examples/char_rnn) implementation.
+It uses a character-level model and a stacked LSTM, with hyperparameters borrowed from [this](https://github.com/LaurentMazare/tensorflow-ocaml/tree/master/examples/char_rnn) implementation.

 It can be trained on `corpus.txt` using: